-Fasting is simply going without something (usually food) for a period of time in order to draw closer to God.
+Fasting is simply going without something (usually food) for a time to draw closer to God.
 When I fast, this does happen, but I’m not sure why.
 In a theoretical sense, when I fast, my craving for food (a physical need) heightens my craving for God (a spiritual need).
 While I comprehend this, it explains little.

 My fasts are from food, usually for 24 hours; I endeavor to do this weekly.
 Occasionally God has told me to cut my fast short and a few times he has prompted me to extend it (and once or twice, I bailed midway through).
 When I fast, the times I would normally spend preparing and eating a meal are reallocated to spiritual activities, such as praying, meditating, journaling, or simply listening.
 At times this is an effort, but usually it is a significant spiritual experience.
 As such, I generally approach my weekly fast with joyful expectation.

-Here are some of the things I have learned about fasting over the years:
+Here are some of the things I’ve learned about fasting over the years:

 - Fasting is not about earning spiritual Brownie points; it is not about manipulating God or getting his attention.

 - Fasting is best done with little fanfare and not to gain the “respect” of others.
-I only let people know I am fasting if it will be an encouragement to them (which is why I am blogging about it) or to explain why I am not eating when they are.
+I only let people know I am fasting if it will be an encouragement to them (which is why I’m blogging about it) or to explain why I’m not eating when they are.

 - For me, fasting also has side benefits (I am more productive when I fast and I lose weight), but whenever the side benefits become the focal point, the fast loses its spiritual power.